ahadb/modern-javascript/general-patterns/README.md

 baz /= 24;
 ```

-ii.
-The following will not throw, make a note of this pattern - clearly a const value can change
+2.2 The following will not throw, make a note of this pattern - clearly a const value can change
 ```javascript
 const quux = {};
 quux.norf = 75;
 console.log(quux.norf); //=> 75
 ```

-iii.
-Use `let` when you need to reassign a variable.
+2.3 Use `let` when you need to reassign a variable.
 ```javascript
 let norf = 'norf';
 norf = 'quux';
 console.log(norf); //=> `quux`
 ```

-iv.
-Additionally `let` is only visible in the for() loop */
+2.4 Additionally `let` is only visible in the for() loop */
 ```javascript
 function testLet() {
 	// x is not visible here